mxkxf/gallery/README.md

     gulp

-And visited in the browser at `http://localhost:8080`
+This will then make the `/demo` files avaiable in the browser by visiting `http://localhost:8080`

-Demo/test files are located in `/demo`